 Yi Peng & Loi Krathong Festivals

-Explore the fascinating culture of Thailand and Cambodia on this comprehensive Quest, which takes you from bustling Bangkok to the remote hill tribes, including the Black Hamong, Lisu and the famous Karen Long Neck tribe in Northern Thailand.
+Explore the fascinating culture of Thailand on this comprehensive Quest, which takes you from bustling Bangkok to the remote hill tribes, including the Black Hamong, Lisu and the famous Karen Long Neck tribe in northern Thailand.

-Photograph the Loy Krathong Festival (The Lantern Festival) in Chiang Mai, featuring beautifully illuminated lanterns, which are either carried, or displayed in houses and temples.
-Capture the highlight during full moon when tens of thousands of paper lanterns (khom loy) are set off into the sky and thousands more candle-lit floats are released along waterways.
+Photograph the Lantern Festival in Chiang Mai, featuring beautifully illuminated lanterns, which are either carried, or displayed in houses and temples.
+Capture the highlight during full moon when tens of thousands of paper lanterns are set off into the sky and thousands more candle-lit floats are released along waterways.